 California is the home of some of the most exotic strains of weed that marijuana lovers can get their hands on.
 Once upon a time, you had to travel to the coffee shops of Amsterdam to taste, smell or smoke the finest weed.
-But since legalization in the USA, Californian growers have been right on point.
+But since California’s cannabis legalization, growers have been right on point.
 There must be something special in the soil in California that makes it the perfect place to grow some of the most beautiful buds that we have the privilege of smoking (or whatever ways to smoke weed you use).

 A marijuana connoisseur knows that the flavor and smell of the weed are equal in importance to its strength (although, sometimes they want to know how to get rid of weed smell…).
 Weed can even be a tactile experience when you think about it.
-I know that I love to get my fingers sticky by finger chopping and letting the aromas seep out of the bud and onto my skin.
+I know that I love to get my fingers sticky by finger chopping and letting the aromas seep out of the bud and let the cannabis on my skin.
 Weed is a completely sensory experience, and the most exotic strains of weed are those that completely excite the senses.
 This is a list of some of best California’s finest buds in all of the ways that make a strain of weed an exotic user experience.

 Super Silver Haze

 There’s more than one reason that this strain has won the Cannabis Cup repeatedly.
 Super Silver Haze is the offspring of parents Northern Lights, Skunk and Haze.
 This strong sativa has one of the most characteristic citrusy aromas.
 I know there are many strains that boast a lemony flavor and smell, but this one is probably one of the strongest.
 Plus, it leaves that sticky residue on my fingers that I love so much!